Melaisi/Display-Buddyforms-ACFGroups/README.md

 # Display-Buddyforms-ACFGroups
-A WordPress plugin to display fields created by Advance Custom Fields plugin and BuddyForms plugin.
+A WordPress plugin to display fields created by the Advanced Custom Fields plugin and BuddyForms plugin.
+This plugin is created for a specific website and written in a basic format to allow the non-programmer to edit and modify things easily.
+The need for this plugin is in response to an issue of displaying the ACF fields after adding them to a form created by BuddyForm plugin and linked by BuddyForms Advanced Custom Fields plugin.